Lyme Myelopathy: Acute Transverse Myelitis as a Treatable Cause

 How Common Is Lyme-Associated Acute Transverse Myelitis?

-Lyme disease has been documented as a cause of acute transverse myelitis, but such cases are
+Lyme disease has been documented as a cause of acute transverse myelitis, but it remains rare.

-Among these cases, just three patients reported an erythema migrans rash or another rash,
+- Only 3 patients reported an erythema migrans rash

 Case Report: Lyme Myelopathy in a 56-Year-Old Man